What is wear and tear?

 Disputes in relation to wear and tear

-In the event a dispute is referred to the RTB in relation to wear and tear, the RTB would recommend the following evidence be provided in advance of any hearing:
+If a dispute is referred to the RTB in relation to wear and tear the decision will be based on legislation and evidence.
+The RTB would recommend the following evidence be provided in advance of any hearing:

 - purchase invoices to substantiate the age of the damaged items,